My Writing Process, Part 2

-I take it seriously.
+And I take it seriously.
 I carefully devote the necessary time to ensure it’s as clean and error-free as possible.

-And given how many definitely-wrong (not just a stylistic difference) errors I’ve found while beta reading for other authors, post-editor’s work, I have a humble confidence in my ability to find and correct the problems.
+Given how many definitely-wrong (not just a stylistic difference) errors I’ve found while beta reading for other authors, post-editor’s work, I have a humble confidence in my ability to find and correct the problems.
 My beta readers are skilled, capable, careful readers who don’t miss much.

 So far, it’s a system that’s working.

 Once the book is done, next comes the publishing part.

 Numerous professionals are in the business of assisting authors in formatting their work for publication, in eBook format(s) and for print.

 I could go that route, of course.
 It’s my decision.